 Platform: Android & iOS

-I was contracted by the University Of Missouri’s Animal Science department to develop a mobile app to aid farmers in diagnosing fowl.
+I was contracted by the University Of Missouri’s Animal Science department to create a mobile app to aid farmers in diagnosing fowl.
 The client wanted to take a handbook he published and make it interactive.
 We achieved this by making the content searchable and allowing the specimen images to be scaled.

 I was tasked with designing the interface and developing a working app for both Android and iOS.
 I collaborated with my supervisor to define the user flow and hierarchy of information.

 Apple Xcode was my primary software for developing and debugging the application.
 Upon completing the iOS version, I created the Android version via the command line.
-Tested the app in Eclipse before handing off to university IT for deployment.
+Tested the app in Eclipse before handing off for deployment.
 The app was successfully launched in both the Apple App Store and Google’s Play Store.